Jennifer Boutte ’15

 Business managers help businesses of any size navigate through change with data-driven decision-making.
 With this degree, you will develop strategic goals and learn to motivate individual employees to achieve set goals.
 Developing and employing these skills prepares organizations to move from an uncertain future to one that is based confidently on strategy.

 The program lets you explore change, organizational behavior, strategic planning, research foundations, and other important management principles.
 The skills that are taught become essential to the success of any business, and are in high demand across a multitude of industries.

 With a Bachelor of Science in Business Management, you will learn how to:

-A Business Management degree from Roberts Wesleyan College provides effective techniques that you can use to guide your future team toward achieving organizational goals.
+A Business Management degree from Roberts Wesleyan University provides effective techniques that you can use to guide your future team toward achieving organizational goals.
 The degree program starts with a foundation in understanding yourself and how your lived experiences can be applied to your career.
 You will then move on to examining critical business functions, such as finance, management, group dynamics, project management, strategic planning, and more.
 You will also take humanities and ethics courses that are designed to teach critical thinking and communication skills.

 The degree explores important topics including:

 Hands-on learning throughout the degree will help you apply your coursework to real-world applications.